X usage by public figures: General celebrity usage

-Twitter can be used by celebrities, athletes, and other famous people for their own self-promotion.
+X can be used by celebrities, athletes, and other famous people for their own self-promotion.
 However, many celebrities either only partially maintain their accounts or do not actually maintain their own accounts at all.
 Rather, the accounts are maintained (or co-maintained) by their publicists.

 In a growing world of technology, many celebrities feel obligated to have their own accounts, and use it to engage with fans.
-However, for celebrity users, Twitter has proven to be a double-edged sword: in addition to the laudatory comments from fans, celebrities may receive hostile attacks from anonymous people; thus, fan goodwill and even career opportunities can be lost through tweets.
+However, for celebrity users, X has proven to be a double-edged sword: in addition to the laudatory comments from fans, celebrities may receive hostile attacks from anonymous people; thus, fan goodwill and even career opportunities can be lost through tweets.

-The most popular United Kingdom celebrities on Twitter come from television, with people like Stephen Fry and Jonathan Ross being amongst the most popular British celebrities on the site.
+The most popular United Kingdom celebrities on X come from television, with people like Stephen Fry and Jonathan Ross being amongst the most popular British celebrities on the site.
 Fry's success on Twitter, in particular, is credited with being the same person on Twitter that he is off Twitter.

 Sportspeople

-Athlete users can spur competition amongst themselves using Twitter.
+Athlete users can spur competition amongst themselves using the X platform.

 Several athletes have encountered trouble because of things that they have said on Twitter.
 A good example is the 2012 Summer Olympics: many competitors were removed from the Olympics due to racially offensive comments that were posted on their accounts.
 It has become more of a necessity than ever for celebrities and public figures to be more composed online.
 Impulsive tweets have proven to be negative for their careers.

 Musicians

 Musicians have found Twitter to be a very promising place for self-promotion, engaging with fans, and gaining new supporters.
 It has become a useful tool for promoting new music such as an upcoming single, album, or feature.
 Fans can react to this by liking or responding to the tweet, and that will subsequently lead to more interaction between the artist and their followers.
 Twitter has a live-streaming feature that allow direct and real-time interactions.

-Twitter allows musicians to promote other fellow artists.
+X allows musicians to promote other fellow artists.
 They may post photos of them in the studio working with other artists, who can be tagged in the post.
 This helps other artists gain recognition since any of the followers seeing the photo can visit the other artists' profiles.
 These practices are integral to growing one's fan base, since they can gain support through fellow musicians.